-The Group is exposed to variability in future interest cash flows on bank overdraft, interest bearing loans and borrowings and Islamic financing arrangements which bear interest at a variable rate.
+The Group is exposed to variability in future interest cash flows on interest bearing loans and borrowings and Islamic financing arrangements which bear interest at a variable rate.

 In order to reduce its exposure to interest rate fluctuations on the interest bearing loans and borrowings and Islamic financing arrangements, the Company has entered into interest rate swaps with counter-party banks designated as effective cash flow hedges for notional amounts that mirror the drawdown and repayment schedule of the loans.
-The notional amount of the interest rate swaps was AED 2,174,914 thousand as at 31 December 2011 (2010: AED 1,783,280 thousand).
+The notional amount of the interest rate swaps was AED 2,095 million as at 31 December 2012 (2011: AED 2,175 million).